Here you'll find answers to the most commonly asked questions about our Race Festival. Please get in touch if you have any other queries.

 Can I buy food and drinks at the Race Festival?

 Absolutely.
 There will be a selection of local food outlets in the Festival Village and at key spectator zones.
-At the heart of the Festival Village, you'll find the beer tent :)
+At the heart of the Festival Village, you'll find the Tempest Beer Tent :)

 How can I get to the Vittoria EWS Tweed Valley?